|Elliott Sound Products||Sinewave Oscillators|

 The above is an example of a digitally generated sinewave.
 The output frequency is 1/10th of the input (clock) frequency.
 In the example shown it's limited to 5 bits, so while the theoretical distortion is 4%, this can only be achieved if the signal is filtered.
 More aggressive filtering will reduce the distortion.
 With a 220nF cap in parallel with R5, distortion is reduced to a little over 2%.
 This type of generator can only be used with a tracking filter as described in a Silicon Chip magazine article that had a design for a complete system.
 However, in the SC article, the values of R2 and R3 were wrong - they were specified as 16k, but this makes the distortion a great deal worse than it should be.

-A viable option for digital since generation is to use the sound card in a PC.
+A viable option for digital sine generation is to use the sound card in a PC.
 There are several freeware and shareware programs available on the Net that will generate sine, square and triangle waveforms.
-The distortion should be very low, but it depends on your sound card.
+With 16 bits and 41.4kHz or more sampling rate, the distortion should be very low, but it depends on your sound card.
+Most modern audio analysis and measurement sets use digital processing throughout, typically using 24 bits and a 196kHz sampling rate.
+Some (especially the very expensive kind) may use higher resolution and/ or a higher sampling rate.

 Throughout this article, I have used variable resistance (potentiometers) as the frequency control device, but these have known issues that limit their usefulness.
 While there are some very good quality wirewound pots that would be suitable for long-term reliable use, these are not commonly available with high values or in dual-gang configurations.